 All skaters on the ice have the same ability to accrue fantasy points.
 However, different positions and team styles can create increased opportunities for certain players to produce.
 Below is a breakdown of all skater positions, with stats to start for each.

 Because there is only one position in DraftKings DFS Hockey that makes up center ©, as opposed to wingers (W) being comprised of both right wingers and left wingers, picking solid centers is imperative to building a winning DraftKings lineup.
 On a packed night of action, one where there is more than five or six games being contested, you will find about five elite-level centers to target.
-Those are centers who are averaging more than 4.0 FPTS per game.
 Their salary cap hit will vary, but most will be $7,000 and above.
-These centers in this price range are typically the “Number One” center on their team and will see the most ice time and the most opportunity at both even strength and on the power play (PP).
+These centers in this price range are typically the “No. 1” center on their team and will see the most ice time and the most opportunity at both even strength and on the power play (PP).
 Even though you do not receive points on DraftKings for power play points (PPP), having players on your roster that see significant PP time is a bonus because of the increased goal scoring opportunity.

 STATS TO START